Chart Color Schemes

 Health performance in Cundletown is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Cundletown faces significant health challenges, with various conditions affecting both younger and older residents.
-Approximately 50% (~1,032 people) have private health cover, lower than the rest of NSW's 46.6%, but higher than the national average of 55.3%.
-Arthritis and asthma are the most prevalent medical conditions, impacting 10.5 and 9.5% of residents respectively.
+Cundletown faces significant health challenges, affecting both younger and older age groups.
+Approximately 50% (~1,027 people) have private health cover, lower than the Rest of NSW's 46.6% and the national average of 55.7%.
+The most prevalent conditions are arthritis (10.5%) and asthma (9.5%), with 59.4% reporting no medical ailments, compared to 57.7% in the Rest of NSW.

 Frequently Asked Questions - Health